Edward Stratemeyer: Accomplishments

+Stratemeyer was listed in the first edition of Who's Who in America in 1899.

 Stratemeyer pioneered the book-packaging technique of producing a consistent, long-running series of books using a team of freelance writers.
 All of the books in the series used the same characters in similar situations.
-All of the freelance writers, including Mildred Benson, who developed the character of Nancy Drew, were published under a pen name owned by his company.
+All of the freelance writers, including Mildred Wirt, who developed the character of Nancy Drew, were published under a pen name owned by his company.
+Most of the work was done through correspondence, as writers like Wirt lived far away.